 Before Going into Labor

-As you near your due date, be sure to pack your “labor bag”.
-You should pack toiletries, contact lens supplies (if needed), snacks for your partner, a camera, a phone charger, telephone numbers of family and friends, a camera and any additional comfort measures you wish to have during your stay at REX.
+As you near your due date, be sure to pack your “labor bag.”
+You should pack toiletries, contact lens supplies (if needed), snacks for your partner, a camera, a phone charger, telephone numbers of family and friends, and any additional comfort measures you wish to have during your stay at REX.

 Also be sure to pack a copy of your advance directives, such as a living will and/or health care power of attorney and print out your Birth Plan [PDF].
 Call your insurance company before your due date to review your maternity coverage.
 View our Financial Aspects of your Care page to learn more about how different services you may receive are billed at REX.

 Don't forget to fill out the pre-registration form to help with the check-in process.